 1. Remember: It’s OK If You’re Not Relaxed

-Remember that mindfulness meditation isn’t a relaxation exercise, it’s an attention exercise.
+Mindfulness meditation isn’t a relaxation exercise, it’s an attention exercise.
 It’s OK if you don’t feel more relaxed after a session of mindfulness meditation.
 Relaxation is sometimes a byproduct of meditation, but it is not the goal.
+Rather, the goal is to train your mind to rest in the present moment.

 2. Take a Nonjudgmental Stance